deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 **Nodes Used**: InMemoryDocumentStore, MultiModalRetriever

-**Goal**: After completing this tutorial, you will have learned about the MultiModalRetriever, and built a simple retrieval pipeline that search relevant images given a search query.
+**Goal**: After completing this tutorial, you will have learned about the MultiModalRetriever, and built a simple retrieval pipeline that search relevant images given a text query.

 ## Preparing the Colab Environment